-Established in 1952, Mental Health America of Putnam County (MHAoPC) is a not-for-profit organization and a United Way agency.
+Established in 1952, Mental Health America of Putnam County (MHAoPC) is a not-for-profit organization.
 It is also an affiliate of Mental Health America, the largest mental health association in the United States.

 Mission Statement: Mental Health America of Putnam County is dedicated to promoting community wide mental health and improving the quality of life of residents impacted by mental illness through advocacy, education, collaboration, support services, and prevention activities.